 Early SEO adopters started implementing GEO funnels to websites and saw tremendous increases in traffic.

 And in June 20th, 2017, not even a year later, Google launched its “Google Jobs” platform which also puts weight on location.
 Using Metadata called “Job Schema” companies are able to provide location-based data to their job descriptions among other data.

 Based on that data, Google now shows Job postings to users in certain areas.

 As with every new technology, there are winners and losers: Winners adapted to the new algorithm and became experts in implementing GEO funnels for their clients.
 Losers failed to keep up with the changes and still have no clue how GEO targeting in SEO works or why they do not rank outside of their primary city.

 How to GEO target in SEO

-The requirements for GEO landing pages are not all documented by Google, a lot of help and knowledge can be gathered on popular SEO sources.
+The requirements for GEO landing pages are not all documented by Google, a lot of help and knowledge can be gathered on popular SEO sources like forums and blogs.
 Also experimenting in the past with the Google algorithm by using specific gadgets and widgets based on what Google likes is very helpful – however the risk to be ranked down as a spammer is high if the SEO doesn’t know what he/she is doing.

 Among many features, it usually works with a GEO-coded-database that is part of the website including distances between cities and Latitude/Longitude information for each city the company wants to target.
 Besides that, Google doesn’t want webmasters to create doorway Landing Pages with the required GEO data and widgets; it’s important to create valuable, relevant content to the user.
 On that note, the technical specifications alone are not sufficient, but a thorough GEO content strategy has to be developed.